 “iSpring Suite allows us to easily pass files or content between different departments.
 Once the content is signed off, we can then simply use what has been built in PowerPoint to add interactive elements and publish the content as a course on iSpring Learn.
 The entire process is very efficient, very effective, and allows us to quickly develop and deploy learning.”

 Currently, Oticon, Inc. has more than 300 courses available 24/7 on their learning portal.
 Employees can take training anytime and from any device.
 For example, account managers and field trainers use the offline version of the mobile app extensively when completing training.

 “It’s extremely convenient for our field teams because they travel so much!
 They can download courses and continue their training anywhere, even on a plane with a poor Wi-Fi connection,” said Josephine.

 iSpring: user-friendly, effective, economical

-Before they chose iSpring, Oticon, Inc. considered a number of other authoring tools and LMSs.
+Before they chose iSpring, Oticon, Inc. considered a number of other authoring tools and online LMSs.
 Josephine told us that the company’s choice was based on a list of criteria: